MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshooting-mode-scenarios.md

 4. Log in to the machine and launch an elevated PowerShell command prompt.

-5. Add process/file/folder/extension exclusions based on ProcMon findings using one of the following commands (the path, extension, and process exclusions mentioned below are examples only):
+5. Add process/file/folder/extension exclusions based on ProcMon findings using one of the following commands (the path, extension, and process exclusions mentioned in this article are examples only):

     - `Set-mppreference -ExclusionPath` (for example, C:\DB\DataFiles)